 At BSR, we work collaboratively with athletes of various sports in order to facilitate a safe return and improvement in performance.
 Athletes who routinely seek out the expertise of our physical therapists include those involved in baseball, softball, basketball, cross-fit, volleyball, soccer, wrestling, gymnastics, cheerleading, dance, golf, football, hockey, lacrosse, tennis, and swimming.

 Physical therapists at BSR offer free injury prevention screenings to athletes and teams.
 We conduct individual screenings at both clinics and our physical therapists can also perform screenings in a group setting onsite at team practices.
-Athletes will be screened using the Functional Movement Screen,Upper & Lower Body Dynamic Balance (Y Balance Test), Core Muscle Testing, Jump and Landing Mechanics, Hop Testing, and other physical performance tests as indicated.
+Athletes will be screened using the Functional Movement Screen, Core Muscle Tests, Jump and Landing Mechanic Tests, Balance Tests, and other performance tests as indicated.

-Corrective Exercise: Athletes identified as “high risk” for injury should be instructed in corrective exercise.
-No program can eliminate future injury but research shows individually tailored corrective exercise programs can reduce injury risk1.
-Athletes can attend training sessions with a physical therapist to develop a corrective program targeting their specific deficits.
+‚ÄúHigh risk‚ÄĚ athletes are provided with an individualized corrective exercise program.¬† Although no program can completely eliminate injury, an individually tailored exercise program can reduce injury risk.¬†Athletes attend training sessions with a physical therapist to develop a corrective program targeting their unique deficits.